Overview

 Finally, the workshop series will conclude by preparing participants to effectively communicate their findings in a courtroom setting.
 From expert testimony techniques to navigating legal considerations and challenges during cross-examination, attendees will emerge equipped with the skills and confidence needed to convey their expertise with clarity and credibility.

-Please note that submitting an application for this limited cohort event does not guarantee participation.
-Applications will be prioritized based on applicants' ability to attend all four live sessions on August 21st, August 28th, September 4th, and September 11th from 2:00 pm - 3:30 pm ET.
-If selected, you will be notified of your acceptance to attend the workshop by July 19, 2024.
-The archive event will be made available regardless of live event attendance.
+Please note that there were a limited number of virtual seats available for participation in this workshop series cohort and the application closed on June 28, 2024.
+Applications were prioritized based on applicants' ability to attend all four live sessions on August 21st, August 28th, September 4th, and September 11th from 2:00 pm - 3:30 pm ET.
+Selected participants were notified of their acceptance to attend the workshop.
+The archived event will be made available regardless of live event attendance.

 Workshop Details